-Impact on Students & Scholars from Iran, Iraq, Libya, Syria, Somalia, Sudan and Yemen
+Impact on Students & Scholars from Iran, Libya, Syria, Somalia, Sudan and Yemen

-- Individuals from Iran, Iraq, Libya, Syria, Somalia, Sudan and Yemen are restricted from entering the U.S. for 90 days while the government reviews the visa approval process.
+- Individuals from Iran, Libya, Syria, Somalia, Sudan and Yemen who do not have valid U.S. visas will be restricted from entering the U.S. for the 90-day period from the effective date of the executive order.

 - If you are from one of the countries designated above and you must travel, please consult with an immigration attorney before traveling.